 Be sure to visit the Mecikalski Stovewood Building and Museum, a unique piece of architecture that houses a number of fascinating exhibits.
 It is open from Memorial Day to Labor Day.
-The building been named a National Historic Site and was constructed using the stovewood building method, which involves stacking short pieces of wood and cementing them with mortar.
+The building has been named a National Historic Site and was constructed using the stovewood building method, which involves stacking short pieces of wood and cementing them with mortar.
 The site includes several other historic buildings.

 Several entertainment options are available in the Town of Pelican.
-The Mole Lake Casino is located within a short drive of Pelican Lake, as is the Antigo Bass Lake Golf Club.
+Mole Lake Casino is located within a short drive of Pelican Lake, as is the Antigo Bass Lake Golf Club.

 Visitors can choose from seven different restaurants, ranging from friendly taverns serving burgers to restaurants specializing in juicy steaks.
 Lodging in the Town of Pelican includes a bed & breakfast, resorts, campgrounds, cottages and cabins.